 Eating and Drinking

-New York City is the cultural capital of the United States and home to some of the worlds best restaurants.
-Check out Alex’s comprehensive curated list of the top restaurants in New York by cuisine at http://goo.gl/LgBp7o.
+New York City is the cultural capital of the United States and one of the greatest food cities in the world.
+Be sure to check out Alex’s comprehensive curated list of the top restaurants in New York at eating.guide/nyc.

 Another quintessential component of the NY food scene is the ability to get pretty much anything delivered to your home at any time, from nearly any place.
-We recommend 2 apps and websites for delivery,
+We recommend the following apps and websites for delivery,

 - Seamless (Get $10 off your first order by following this link)